Investor Education Package for Rule 506(c) Offerings

-- The different types of securities that may be offered on our Investment Platform and some of the risks associated with each type.
+- The different types of securities that may be offered on our Site and some of the risks associated with each type

-- Restrictions on your right to sell securities you purchase on our Investment Platform.
+- Restrictions on your right to sell investments you purchase on our Site

-- Our relationship with the issuers on our Investment Platform, including information about the compensation we will receive from them.
+- Our relationship with the Issuers on our Platform, including information about the compensation we will receive from them

 We expect to update this document from time to time.

 Investing in the companies that will be offered on our Site is very different than investing in the public stock market.
-The companies at our Site are likely to be small, with limited or no track records, unproven business models, little profits or even revenue, and managed by individuals with limited experience managing successful businesses.
+The companies at our Site might be small, with limited or no track records, unproven business models, little profits or even revenue, and managed by individuals with limited experience managing successful businesses.

 With all those caveats, and even in view of the risks listed in the "Risks of Investing" section below, we believe that the companies on our Site will offer excellent opportunities, both to make money and to invest in things you know and care about.
 But what we believe doesn’t matter.
 The first thing for you to consider, before you go further, is whether it is appropriate for you to invest in any of these companies based on your own personal circumstances.
 Among the questions you should ask yourself are: